pwc-technology-be/OSLO2Validator/README.md

 * /src/main/webapp/WEB-INF/web.xml - Web Application Deployment Descriptor of the application.
 * /target/apidocs - HTML documentation of the source code.
 * /target/SHACLValidatorOSLO2.war - War file to be deployed on an application server.

+## Reuse

+The tool is highly reusable due to the fact that the SHACL rules and vocabularies it uses to validate the RDF Graph are retrieved from a server location which can be specified in the configuration file (also see [Source Structure](#source-structure)).
+Extra or specified application profiles can thus be easily added by providing the following files on a server location of your choosing:

+ * options.txt listing all available application profiles to be tested against.
+This file is used to populate the drop down from which the user can select his/her application profile to validate against (also see [Usage Instructions](#usage-instructions)).
+ * applicationprofilename-SHACL.ttl which specifies the SHACL rules for the corresponding application profile.
+ * applicationprofilename-vocabularium.ttl which specifies the vocabularium terms upon which the application profile was specified.

 ## Usage Instructions